ebzzry/ebzzry.github.io/src/en/quotes.md

 - You will always be smaller and at a disadvantage.
 He is beating you because you are alowing him to define the terms of the contest.<br>—Nogi, Ballerina (2025)

+- Nothing can harm you as much as your own thoughts unguarded.<br>—Siddharta Gautama

+- What you think, you become.<br>—Siddharta Gautama

+- You will not be punished for your anger; you will be punished by your anger.<br>—Siddhartha Gautama

+- Every morning we are born again.
+What we do today is what matters most.<br>—Siddhartha Gautama

+- If you light a lamp for somebody, it will also brighten your path.<br>—Siddhartha Gautama

+- Thousands of candles can be lit from a single candle and the life of the candle will not be shortened.<br>—Siddhartha Gautama

+- The fact that some programs that scans extraordinary amounts of data and get something superficially similar to what a two-year-old child does basically tells us nothing.<br>—Noam Chomsky